Spandan14/BlackJack/README.md

 ```
 #### Methods
 ```
+public void addCard(Shoe s) {
+   // takes the shoe s and adds a random card to the ArrayList hand }
 public boolean isBlackjack(Hand h) {
   // checks if the first 2 cards have a total value of the hand h by calling totalValue from the Hand class is equal to 21 }